zippkidd/100-days-of-code/r1-log.md

 ### R1D35
 Switched from jQuery's $.ajax()/$.getJSON to the new fetch API for the TwitchTV app.
 Found out I was accidentally requesting JSONP which fetch can't process with the help from FCC's JS gitter.

+### R1D36
+Successfully using a for loop to create separate fetch requests and populating the results as list items in the HTML.
+Now to work on the CSS to pretty it up a little.

+### R1D37
+Didn't get to the CSS styling.
+Ended up polishing up the HTML populated from my results to show more of the response's info, organized it more, and set a couple minutes long interval to retrieving the data through the API to make sure the user sees current data.